3 Apr 2015

 Five Signs of a Loving Family (by Gary Chapman)

-Gary Chapman is best known for his books about the ‘five love languages’, which have so revolutionised many people’s abilities to communicate love to their spouses and children.
+The author and counsellor Gary Chapman is best known for his books about the ‘five love languages’.
+They have revolutionised many people’s abilities to communicate love to their spouses and children.
 I’ve read three or four of his books, and while there’s inevitably some repetition as the author explains how different people ‘speak’ and ‘hear’ love, there are many different angles.
 I’ve found all the books thought-provoking and helpful.
 So when I spotted another of his books available second-hand, I bought it at once.

 ‘Five signs of a loving family’ is rather different from the ‘love language’ books.
 It was written after an anthropologist spent a year with Chapman’s family - including teenage children, at the time - and discusses some aspects of a healthy family life which are usually lacking in today’s society.
 The author has picked out a handful of traits that were observed in his family, and which he believes are of major significance to the many families in danger of disintegrating.